eclipse-sumo/sumo/docs/web/docs/Developer/VisualStudioCode.md

 ![Visual Studio Code Recommended Plugins](../images/VSCodePlugins.png)

-After you successfully installed these plugins into your Visual Studio Code installation, you will probably to a restart of your application before they can be used.
+After you successfully installed these plugins, you will probably have to restart Visual Studio Code before they can be used.

 ## Configuration